 The signal path of the HPA-1 is balanced all the way to the volume control.
 Only the last ~40 mm of the signal path from the volume control to the output is single-ended.
 This ensures the best immunity against interference from mains hum and other interference sources.

-The output stage of the HPA-1 is a high-speed, high-current, current feedback operational amplifier with extremely low intrinsic distortion.
-To further increase the performance of the output stage, the HPA-1 uses a precision audio opamp to perform error correction on the output stage.
+The heart of the output stage in the HPA-1 is a high-speed, high-current, current feedback operational amplifier with extremely low intrinsic distortion.
+To further increase the performance of the output stage, the HPA-1 uses a precision audio opamp in a composite amplifier configuration to perform error correction on the output stage.
 The HPA-1 reaches its stellar performance level, in part, due to the use of this error correcting architecture.
 It is also due to this architecture that the HPA-1 is free of any sonic signature of its own, thereby allowing you to hear the music the way the artists and recording engineers intended it.

 The block diagram of the HPA-1 is illustrated below.

 The circuit board layout has been optimized for audio performance.
 Thus, the circuit board is a 4-layer PCB, which features the elaborate use of planes and pours to minimize the error voltages that develop across the various signal conductors and ground connections.
 The circuit uses Susumu RG-series precision metal film resistors with ±0.1 % tolerance at critical nodes in the circuit.
 The only capacitors in the signal path are two Nichicon MUSE UES-series bipolar capacitors.
 They make no measurable contribution to the sonic signature of the HPA-1.